justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Minor Collection

-For minor collections cyclone uses a copying collector algorithm based on Cheney on the MTA.
+## Background

+A runtime based on Henry Baker's paper [CONS Should Not CONS Its Arguments, Part II: Cheney on the M.T.A.](research-papers/CheneyMTA.pdf) was used as it allows for fast code that meets all of the fundamental requirements for a Scheme runtime: tail calls, garbage collection, and continuations.

+Baker explains how it works:

+> We propose to compile Scheme by converting it into continuation-passing style (CPS), and then compile the resulting lambda expressions into individual C functions.
+Arguments are passed as normal C arguments, and function calls are normal C calls.
+Continuation closures and closure environments are passed as extra C arguments.
+Such a Scheme never executes a C return, so the stack will grow and grow ... eventually, the C "stack" will overflow the space assigned to it, and we must perform garbage collection.

+Cheney on the M.T.A. uses a copying garbage collector.
+By using static roots and the current continuation closure, the GC is able to copy objects from the stack to a pre-allocated heap without having to know the format of C stack frames.
+To quote Baker:

+> the entire C "stack" is effectively the youngest generation in a generational garbage collector!

+After GC is finished, the C stack pointer is reset using [`longjmp`](http://man7.org/linux/man-pages/man3/longjmp.3.html) and the GC calls its continuation.

+Here is a snippet demonstrating how C functions may be written using Baker's approach:

+    object Cyc_make_vector(object cont, object len, object fill) {
+      object v = NULL;
+      int i;
+      Cyc_check_int(len);

+      // Memory for vector can be allocated directly on the stack v = alloca(sizeof(vector_type));

+      // Populate vector object
+      ((vector)v)->tag = vector_tag;
+      ...

+      // Check if GC is needed, then call into continuation with the new vector return_closcall1(cont, v);
+    }

+[CHICKEN](http://www.call-cc.org/) was the first Scheme compiler to use Baker's approach.

+## Minor Collections in Cyclone

-A minor GC is always performed for a single mutator thread.
+Minor GC is always performed for a single mutator thread.
 Each thread uses local stack storage for its own objects so there is no need for minor GC to synchronize with other mutator threads.

-Cyclone converts the original program to continuation passing style (CPS) and compiles it as a series of C functions that never return.
+As described in Baker's paper, Cyclone converts the original program to continuation passing style (CPS) and compiles it as a series of C functions that never return.
 At runtime each mutator periodically checks to see if its stack has exceeded a certain size.
 When this happens a minor GC is started and all live stack objects are copied to the heap.

 The following root objects are used as a starting point to find all live objects: